openstack/magnum/doc/source/dev/dev-kubernetes-load-balancer.rst

 Click on "Allocate IP To Project" and then on "Associate" for the new floating IP.

-Alternatively, associating a floating IP can be done on the command line as follows.
-The commands shown below are for illustration purpose and assume that there is only service with load balancer running in the bay.
+Alternatively, associating a floating IP can be done on the command line by allocating a floating IP, finding the port of the VIP, and associating the floating IP to the port.
+The commands shown below are for illustration purpose and assume that there is only one service with load balancer running in the bay and no other load balancers exist except for those created for the cluster.

 First create a floating IP on the public network::